TheRedLancer/DownGoose/docs/thingsToDo.md

 ```
 When you go to /game/:roomCode, get the name from localstorage, connect to socket.
 Socket sends player data currently in the lobby and game state as a response.
 Set up the listener to redis game instance.
 ```

+# UI/UX to do:

+Better know if it's your turn
+Better know what color was called

+How doe it change with screen size?